All Episodes

 And he had the most perplexed look on his face.

-Didn't know what to do with it, he'd never been called.
+Didn't know what to do with it.

-He knew exactly what it was to be stereotyped is my point.
+He knew exactly what it was to be stereotyped, is my point.

 The fact that liberals have not been sweetness and light is why we're here.